aws-solutions/media-insights-on-aws/test/README.md

 * `AWS_ACCESS_KEY_ID` - A valid AWS Access Key
 * `AWS_SECRET_ACCESS_KEY` - A valid AWS Secret Access Key

+If you are using temporary STS credentials, you also need to set the session token:

+* `AWS_SESSION_TOKEN` - For use with STS temporary credentials

 *Note, the IAM credentials you specify must belong to an IAM principal that has administrator permissions on the MI API's.